softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Creating Sequence Diagrams

 Based upon your understanding of the requirements provided by [Phase 3](../3-web-api/web-api.md) you now must create a sequence diagram for each endpoint that demonstrates the flow of interactions between your application objects.
+The diagram must include the successful happy path flow for each endpoint, but should also include the error paths so that you can fully design your server.

 ### SequenceDiagram.Org